jonathan-hyatt/econ_code/README.md

 The Exchange Liquidity pdf is a writing sample from my research with Dr. Condie.
 This is a draft I wrote that summarizes some of our findings.
 The LaTeX I wrote includes well formatted tables and plots.

 The other projects folder contains other projects I work on off and on.
 * Solow_growth_app.py is a streamlit file that is a dynamic solow growth model.
 It allows for parameters to be input and shows changes.
-It shows a plot of capital per worker, output per worker, consumption per worker, and labor as well as an Acemoglu diagram.
+It shows a plot of capital, output, consumption, and labor over time as well as an Acemoglu diagram.
 It also shows before and after plots once changes are made.